MasterCloudApps-Projects/shopping-users/README.md

 ## Deployment
 This project has two available environments:
 * Preproduction (PRE): Used to test the application previously to release it in a productive environment.
-This environment is accessible in the URL https://users-tfm-dev-amartinm82.cloud.okteto.net/api/v1.
+This environment is accessible via API Gateway in the URL https://apigw-tfm-dev-amartinm82.cloud.okteto.net.
 * Production (PRO): productive environment.
-Accesible in URL https://users-tfm-amartinm82.cloud.okteto.net/api/v1.
+Accesible in URL https://apigw-tfm-amartinm82.cloud.okteto.net.

 The mechanism used to deploy the application in any of the previous environment is via github actions, that are defined in workflows in folder [.github/workflows](.github/workflows).
 ### PRE